OpenTechSchool/python-data-intro/core/strings.md

 # Counting Votes

-Can you write a program which counts the number of votes for *White Icicle* radishes?
+Can you write a program which counts the total number of votes for *White Icicle* radishes?

 Use the previous example as a base.
-You'll need a variable to hold the number of votes recorded for *White Icicle*, which you increment as part of the loop.
+You'll need a variable to hold the number of votes recorded for *White Icicle*, which you increment (ie add one to) as part of the loop.

 ### Solution